mheers/go-unsplash/README.md

 You can use libraries such as [oauth2](https://godoc.org/golang.org/x/oauth2).<br>
 Please note that all calls will include the OAuth token and hence, [`http.Client`](https://godoc.org/net/http#Client) should not be shared between users.

-Note that if you're just using actions that require the public permission scope, only the AppID is required.

 ### Creating an instance

 An instance of unsplash can be created using `New()`.<br>